gargpriyank/IBM-Edge-Workshop/docs/ieam42-automation.md

 ## Deploy IEAM 4.2 and extract edge agent files

 1) Log in to your local linux/mac box with admin privileges.
-Retrieve and copy the [entitlement key](https://myibm.ibm.com/products-services/containerlibrary) and set the environment variable `IBM_CP_ENTITLEMENT_KEY`.
+Retrieve and copy the [entitlement key](https://myibm.ibm.com/products-services/containerlibrary) and export the environment variable `IBM_CP_ENTITLEMENT_KEY`.

 ```markdown